-Here is a "word picture" that you can use to deepen your understanding and what it means to be empowered by our Helper, the Holy Spirit: Driving a car - Think of your life as a car, and that when you invited Jesus Christ into your life, He came in and took the driver's seat.
+Here is a "word picture" that helps us understand what it means to be empowered by our Helper, the Holy Spirit: Driving a car - We can picture our life as being a car; when we invite Jesus Christ into our life, He comes in and takes the driver's seat.
 He is the best driver and He knows the way.
-But time and time again we think we know better, so we take the wheel back.
+But time and time again we think we know better, so we take back the wheel.
 When we realize that we have taken over the wheel, we need to confess it and move over and let Him have it back.

 "Because those who are led by the Spirit of God are sons of God.”
 (Romans 8:14)